Megan Mitton: Political career

 Mitton ran as the Green Party candidate in the 2014 election, finishing third behind Bernard LeBlanc and incumbent Mike Olscamp.

 In 2016, Mitton was elected to serve as a Sackville Town Councillor.
 She served on the committees for Tourism and Business Development, Corporate Affairs and Strategic Development, the Sackville Arts Wall, Public Safety, and Policy and By-law.

 Mitton was first elected to the Legislative Assembly of New Brunswick on September 24, 2018.
 She became the first Green MLA to be elected in her riding, the first woman elected as a Green MLA in New Brunswick history, and one of the first 10 Green parliamentarians elected in Canada.

 Mitton was re-elected to the 60th Legislature on September 14, 2020.
 Mitton is a member of the Standing Committees on Public Accounts, Climate Change and Environmental Stewardship, Private Bills, and Social Policy.
 She is also the Green Caucus Advocate on matters of Healthy and Inclusive Communities, Climate Justice, and Education.

 On September 14, 2023, Mitton as well as Kevin Arseneau were both appointed as Deputy Leaders of the Green Party of New Brunswick.

+Mitton announced her candidacy in the 2026 Green Party of New Brunswick leadership election in September 2026.